Siege of Orléans: Geography

 Orléans is located on the river Loire in north-central France.
-During the time of this siege it was the northernmost city that remained loyal to the Valois French crown.
+During the time of this siege, it was the northernmost city that remained loyal to the Valois French crown.
 The English and their Burgundian allies controlled the rest of northern France, including Paris.
 Orléans's position on a major river made it the last obstacle to a campaign into central France.
 England already controlled France's southwestern coast.

 Armagnac party

 As the capital of the duchy of Orléans, this city held symbolic significance in early 15th century politics.
 The dukes of Orléans were at the head of a political faction known as the Armagnacs, who rejected the Treaty of Troyes and supported the claims of the disinherited and banished Dauphin Charles to the French throne.
 This faction had been in existence for two generations.
 Its leader, the Duke of Orléans, also in line for the throne, was one of the very few combatants from Agincourt who remained a prisoner of the English fourteen years after the battle.

 Under the customs of chivalry, a city that surrendered to an invading army without a struggle was entitled to lenient treatment from its new ruler.
 A city that resisted could expect a harsh occupation.
-Mass executions were not unknown in this type of situation.
-By late medieval reasoning, the city of Orléans had escalated the conflict and forced the use of violence upon the English, so a conquering lord would be just in exacting vengeance upon its citizens.
+Mass executions were common in this type of situation.
+Reasoning of the late medieval established that since the city of Orléans had escalated the conflict, it forced the use of violence upon the English, justifying a conquering lord in exacting vengeance upon the citizens.
 The city's association with the Armagnac party made it unlikely to be spared if it fell.